oracle/node-oracledb/INSTALL.md

   `PATH`, e.g. an elevated command prompt on Windows, or `sudo -E` on Linux?

-- On Windows try a dependency walker.
-Check your `node_modules/oraclebd/build/Release/oracledb.node` binary can locate the Oracle client libraries and VS Redistributable.

 - Do you have multiple copies of Oracle libraries installed?
 Is the expected version first in `PATH` (on Windows) or `LD_LIBRARY_PATH` (on Linux)?